Homology and Homotopy of Configuration Spaces

 Problem sheets will be assigned throughout the semester, and students are invited to collaborate in groups of two or three people and submit a solution to at most one problem per week; we will give feedback on the solutions, but they will not be graded and they will contribute neither to the admission to the exam nor the final grade.
 Students are encouraged to prepare for the oral exam by consistently working on the problem sheets throughout the semester and by attending discussion sessions.

 An oral exam will be held in the week 22-26 July, covering definitions, theorem statements, and the problem sheets.
 The exam will be conducted at the university or the MPIM by both instructors, and each will last approximately 30 minutes.
-Students will draw a topic from a pre-announced list and have 30 minutes to revise before making a short presentation (15 minutes) on the given topic, at the end of which there will be a question session.
+Students will draw a topic at random from the list below and will have 30 minutes to revise before giving a short presentation (15 minutes) on the selected topic.
+During the 30 minutes prior to the actual beginning of the exam the students are allowed to revise the topic with help of notes, colleagues etc. No notes are allowed during the presentation and during the exam.
+The presentation should include the relevant definitions, examples and theorem statements.
+This will be followed by a question session.

 The structure of the exam can be changed to accommodate exceptional circumstances.